At a Glance

 - Tasks: Support survivors of sexual violence in rural areas, providing guidance and advocacy.

-- Company: Join a dedicated team focused on making a real difference in the community.
+- Company: Join a dedicated team focused on making a positive impact in the community.

-- Qualifications: Must be female* and have experience in support roles or relevant qualifications.
+- Qualifications: Must be a female* with relevant experience or training in support services.

-- Other info: This is a part-time position with travel across Avon and Somerset.
+- Other info: This role requires travel across Avon and Somerset, offering diverse experiences.

 The predicted salary is between 24000 - 36000 £ per year.